-- attend weekly meetings with staff to keep updated on the work of the agency
+- Attend weekly meetings with staff to stay current on the work of the organization.

-- contribute social media posts or videos with the speakers to advertise the program both locally and nationally.
+- Contribute social media posts or videos by lifting up the work of the speakers to advertise the program both locally and nationally.

 - work in a diverse setting with all kinds of people

 - ability to work remotely and without daily supervision

 - ability to research programs and interview individuals